 - If the seller accepts returns, a free return label (seller must refund item)

-eBay claims that it will manage all customer service related to the Guaranteed Delivery program (both versions), avoiding more work for sellers.
+eBay claims that it manages all customer service related to the Guaranteed Delivery program (both versions), avoiding more work for sellers.
 Buyers will be able to choose between these compensation options via a special Guaranteed Delivery page.

-Correspondingly, sellers in the program will have a new Guaranteed Delivery dashboard within Seller Hub.
+Correspondingly, sellers in the program have a new Guaranteed Delivery dashboard within Seller Hub.

 Eligibility requirements for Guaranteed Delivery’s handling time option